 Things that tuners will generally be angry about if you bring them a car with these parts

-- Blow off valves , Stock metal valve works excellent on our cars
+- Blow off valves , the Stock metal valve works excellent on our cars

-- Short or cold air intakes , Stock airbox is optimal up to over 400whp
+- Short or cold air intakes , Stock airbox is perfectly fine even over 350whp

 - Leaking fluids